jacklowrie/pyscript-coding-challenge/README.md

 ## Key files

-- `srcastro`: contains web-related assets.
-- `srcpy`: contains source python programs that run via pyscript
+- `srcpy/`: contains source python programs that run via pyscript
-  - `main.py`: dispatches new worker threads to evaluate challenge code (any time the "run tests" button is clicked)
+  - `main.py`: dispatches new worker threads to evaluate challenge code (any time the "run tests" button is clicked).
+Also, registers event hook for that button, and displays results of the run from the worker thread on the page.
   - `worker.py`: Worker thread program.
 Evaluates the submitted code for rules, then runs the implementation against test cases.
+- `srcastro/`: contains web-related assets (content, html, etc).